cherylhaz/milestoneproject2-2/README.md

 <h2>Credits</h2>
 <h3>Content</h3>
-The hiking trail data was obtained from [The Hiking Project](https://www.hikingproject.com/data)
+The hiking trail data was obtained from [The Hiking Project](https://www.hikingproject.com/data)<br>
-In some instances code was used from external sources include Google Maps tutorials, which is referenced directly in the code.
+In some instances code was used from external sources include Google Maps tutorials, which is referenced directly in the code.  <br>
-All other elements for this project are original work created by me.
+All other elements for this project are original work created by me.  <br>

 <h3>Acknowledgements</h3>
-Inspiration from this project came from the sample project on The Code Institute https://codeinstitute.net/student-projects/website
+Inspiration from this project came from the sample project on [The Code Institute site](https://codeinstitute.net/student-projects/website)<br>
-Specifically the work done by BEN HASSELGREN.
+Specifically the work done by BEN HASSELGREN.  <br>
-Thank you to my mentor Akshat Garg for providing ideas and assistance in working on this project.
+Thank you to my mentor Akshat Garg for providing ideas and assistance in working on this project.  <br>